cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/6-ibc-app-steps.md

     * Packet callbacks
 * Bind to a port(s).
 * Add keeper methods.
-* Define your packet data and acknowledgment structs as well as how to encode/decode them.
+* Define your packet data and acknowledgement structs as well as how to encode/decode them.
 * Add a route to the IBC router.

 </HighlightBox>